seoungwugoh/RGMP/README.md

   + opencv

-## How to run
+## How to Run
 1) Download [DAVIS-2017](https://davischallenge.org/davis2017/code.html).
 2) Edit path for `DAVIS_ROOT` in run.py.
 ``` python
 DAVIS_ROOT = '<Your DAVIS path>'
 ```
+3) Download [weights.pth](https://davischallenge.org/davis2017/code.html) and place it the same folde as run.py.
-3) To run single-object video object segmentation on DAVIS-2016 validation.
+4) To run single-object video object segmentation on DAVIS-2016 validation.
 ```
 python run.py
 ```
-4) To run multi-object video object segmentation on DAVIS-2017 validation.
+5) To run multi-object video object segmentation on DAVIS-2017 validation.
 ```
 python run.py -MO
 ```
-5) results will be saved in `./results/SO` or `./results/SO`
+6) Results will be saved in `./results/SO` or `./results/SO`.

-## Citation
+## Use
-Use this code for Non-commercial Research Purposes only.
+This software is for Non-commercial Research Purposes only.

 If you use this code please cite:
 ```